4 Common Functions for ASL Interpreters

-An American Sign language interpreter plays an essential role for the Deaf community.
+An American Sign Language (ASL) interpreter plays an essential role for the Deaf community.
 ASL interpreters are professionals who facilitate communication for Deaf or hard-of-hearing individuals.
 These individuals have a complex job that requires them to be fluent in two or more languages.
 The experts at Applied Development have gathered a list of several common functions for ASL interpreters below.

 Facilitate Communication